katia317/CSO/README.md

 An entity within the Department of Human Services/Division of Family & Community Services that was created to streamline the maintenance of medical only cases and more effectively manage the redeterminations.
 This office was created out of 2 existing Family and Community Resource Centers and replaces the services formerly provided by the Illinois Medicaid Redetermination Project.

 ## N
+## Nursing (55N and 55P)
+*__Note__: This service is available only in the Adult Waiver Program.*
+Nursing services are available within the monthly maximum to Adult DD Waiver individuals who are authorized for Home-Based Support Services (HBS).
+Nursing services are in addition to any Medicaid State Plan nursing services for which the individual may qualify, must be listed in the personal plan, and be within the scope of the [Illinois Nursing and Advanced Practice Nursing Act (225 ILSC 65)](https://law.justia.com/codes/illinois/chapter-225/act-225-ilcs-65/article-65/).

 ## Nursing Facility (NF)
  A long-term care setting that provides a level of nursing care for people who have a disability, are infirm or in need of convalescence.
 It is licensed by the IDPH and certified for participation in Medicaid by IDPA.
 NF refers only to ICF or SNF, not ICF/DD, ICF/DD-16, or SNF/PED.